jgitr/pyning/README.md

 - analysis as in main_trump_speeches.py

 stromtrooper_wordcloud_script.py:
-- load cleaned as saved in the main functions
+- load cleaned speeches as saved in the main functions
 - create custom word cloud